movementlabsxyz/MIP/MIP/mip-37/README.md

     }
 ```

-The validators have to check if the current superBlock height (off-L1) is within the above window.
+The validators have to check if the current commitment height (off-L1) is within the above window.
 Otherwise the commitment of the (honest) validator will not be added to the L1 contract.

 ##### 3. `acceptingEpoch`

 Votes are counted in the current `acceptingEpoch`.
-If there are enough commitments for a `superBlockId` the superBlock height receives a Postconfirmation status.
+If there are enough votes for a commitment `id` the commitment height receives a Postconfirmation status (for the corresponding commitment value).

-The current `acceptingEpoch` can be queried by
+The current `acceptingEpoch` SHOULD be queried by

 ```solidity
 function getAcceptingEpoch() public view returns (uint256) {